 Me: “Apart from bending everyone’s ear about it and repeatedly watching it with your wife, nope, but it’s Valentine’s Day and you already wrote about HARLEY QUINN so hey, you be you.”

 Obviously, the show BLACK MIRROR has become shorthand for dystopian anthology nightmare fuel, and rightly so.
-It’s intentionally subversive in all of the well-meaning ways, but also usually in very oft-putting ways.
+It’s intentionally subversive in all of the well-meaning ways, but also usually in very off-putting ways.
 The show literally kicked off with the prime minister fucking a pig, which ended up being more truth than fiction somehow.

 However, San Junipero is something different, and something I’ve desperately missed with speculative fiction.
-I’m old enough to feel terribly beaten down by the world for so many goddamn reasons, I often just want a few creature comforts.
+I’m old enough to feel terribly beaten down by the world for so many goddamn reasons.
+I often just want a few creature comforts.
 I’ve had too much of the unrelenting misery porn of the past 15+ years of what passes as ‘high-concept melodrama’.
 At least THE SOPRANOS had its moments of levity as opposed to say, the nihilism of THE WALKING DEAD.
 (At least THE LAST OF US has a lot of dad jokes, but those are all penned by fathers inserting words into daughter figures so …yeah.)

-San Junipero delivers all of the goods: it’s a very sweet meet-cute, it’s an adorable and safe and welcoming queer story, and it’s a sweeping romance that goes through ages that -also- manages to be wildly sci-fi.
+San Junipero delivers all of the goods: it’s a very sweet meet-cute, it’s an adorable and safe and welcoming queer story, and it’s a sweeping romance that goes through ages that also manages to be wildly sci-fi.

 It has everything and delivers it in under a goddamn hour and it is amazing, but it’s also astounding because it’s literally the story of someone finding a safe space, and finding accepting (and sometimes loving) arms.